desktop-commander/prompt-library/WIZARD_IMPLEMENTATION.md

 ## Testing Instructions

-1. Open the site and click any use case
+1. Open the site and click any prompt
 2. Click "Use Prompt" button
 3. Go through the 3-step wizard
 4. Verify cookies are saved (DevTools → Application → Cookies)